hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_keyspace.html.markdown

 * `autoscale_settings` - (Optional) An `autoscale_settings` block as defined below.
 This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.

-~> **Note:** Switching between autoscale and manual throughput is not supported via Terraform and must be completed via the Azure Portal and imported.
+~> **Note:** Switching between autoscale and manual throughput is not supported via Terraform and must be completed via the Azure Portal and refreshed.

 ---